decretist/Dissertation/Chapter3/chapter3.md

 81-101).

-Winroth interprets an entry in a Siena necrology (Siena, Biblioteca communale degli Intronati F12, f.5r) as evidence that Gratian died as bishop of Chiusi on the feast day of St Lawrence (August 10) in either 1144 or 1145.[^20]
+Winroth interprets an entry in a Siena necrology (Siena, Biblioteca Comunale degli Intronati F.I.2, f.5r) as evidence that Gratian died as bishop of Chiusi on the feast day of St Lawrence (August 10) in either 1144 or 1145.[^20]